stakkr-org/stakkr/docs/pages/plugin-development.rst

 Example: `plugins/myplugin/services/mysql.yml` will override the default mysql service while `plugins/myplugin/services/nginx.yml` will define a new service.

-Each service added by a plugin must be added in `compose.ini` to be started.
+Each service added by a plugin must be added in `stakkr.yml` to be started.

 Example of a service: